-The 4.6-mile Sharptail Ridge Trail crosses high rolling grasslands, home to a variety of wildlife including elk herds on Douglas County Open Space, as well as through the SE portion of Roxborough State Park shrublands.
-See map for connections to trails in Roxborough State Park, Pike National Forest Trail 800, and Douglas County’s Swallowtail Loops and the Ringtail Trail.
-Expect seasonal closures in the Sharptail Ridge Open Space trail segment in the fall to allow for hunting as regulated by Colorado Parks and Wildlife.
+The 4.6-mile Sharptail Ridge Trail crosses high rolling grasslands, is home to a variety of wildlife, including elk herds on Douglas County Open Space, as well as through the southeast portion of Roxborough State Park shrublands.
 This trail connects to Indian Creek Trail, Waterton Canyon and the 460-mile Colorado Trail.
-Sorry, no dogs are allowed.
+Sorry, no dogs allowed.

 - Ringtail Trail

-The 7.2-mile Ringtail Trail on Douglas County Open Space and the Pike National Forest connects the Sharptail Trail and Swallowtail Loops to the Indian Creek Trail on National Forest Land.
-Horses and hikers only if accessing from Sharptail Trail.
-Hikers, horses, mountain bikes, and dogs on-leash may access from the Indian Creek Trail.
+The 7.2-mile Ringtail Trail connects the Sharptail Trail and Swallowtail Loops to the Indian Creek Trail on National Forest land.

 - Swallowtail Trail